trafficinc/auto_deploy_laravel_on_apache/README.md

 > *Proof of concept right now, but it works.

 ## To Use:
-Place these files in your */var/www* on the server once Apache is set-up, just before your "project folder".
+Place these files in your */var/www* on the server once Apache is set up, just before your "project folder".
 For example, if I had a Laravel project in "myshop" directory, and it had a path of */var/www/myshop* with web root being */var/www/myshop/public*, then the deployment library would sit at */var/www/app_deploy.py*.
 This runs using Python 3.
 Make sure you read the source code and make sure it is configured for your project correctly.

-**First make sure the virtual hosts are pointing to the '*/var/www/current*' folder, as this is where your live site will be sitting via virtual link.
-Of course this can be configured to where ever you want it to be, just be sure to align the virutal hosts entry.**
+**First make sure the virtual hosts are pointing to the '*/var/www/current*' folder, as this is where your "live" application will be sitting via virtual link.
+Of course this can be configured to be anywhere you want it to be, just be sure to align the virtual host entry.**

 Then run the *./inst_php_deploy.sh* to set up the directory structure, and if using laravel, then copy your .env and storage folder over to the *shared* folder that the *./inst_php_deploy.sh* just created.